 Short breaks throughout the day can be especially beneficial; as little as five minutes at a time is enough to make a difference.
 You can stand up, stretch, and move a little if you’ve been sedentary.
 Alternatively, you can get off your feet if your work is usually done standing.

 Work in blocks of time that optimize your cognitive capacity, especially when you want to tackle anything complex.
 Research confirms that our brains max out after 90-minute work blocks and need a break then to rest and restore.
 When you use this insight to your advantage, you can plan your day for peak performance.

 Set a timer to allow you to concentrate on the work in front of you during each block (ideally, with your devices and notifications off), then take a brief, energizing break to stretch and move around when the timer rings.
 When you do this every 60 to 90 minutes, you will notice how much fresher you are for what’s next in your day.

-Time outdoors, especially if it involves green space of some kind, is emerging as a powerful practice for restoring our cognitive energy.
-We also know it makes a positive contribution to physical and mental health and wellness practice, as well as a great way to restore our cognitive energy throughout the day.
+Time outdoors, especially if it involves green space of some kind, is emerging as a powerful physical and mental health and wellness practice, as well as a great way to restore our cognitive energy throughout the day.

-Public health researchers from the University of Minnesota found that nature has a positive impact on our overall wellbeing.
-One of the simplest ways to get out regularly in warmer months is to take your lunch and head outdoors—to your deck or backyard if you are working from home or a nearby park or patch of green close to your office.
-What a great way to break up your day and boost your outdoor time all at once.
+- In warmer months, take your lunch and head outdoors—to your deck or backyard if you are working from home or a nearby park or patch of green close to your office.

 Leadership self-care is vital for leadership performance and impact.
-Regular rest and restoration time boosts your health and wellbeing and your capacity to continue growing, thriving, and leading at your best.
-With summer upon us, I encourage you to take some down time.
-Whether you opt for a good stretch of vacation time or enjoy several long weekends throughout the summer, each ‘down’ day counts.
+Regular rest and restoration time boosts your health and well-being and your capacity to continue growing, thriving, and leading at your best.
+Whether you opt for a good stretch of vacation time during the year, or enjoy shorter breaks several times a year, each ‘down’ day counts.